kaicoh/dynamo-subscriber/README.md

 ## Overview

-This library is a wrapper of Dynamodb Streams and enables using it as a tokio-stream.
+This library is a wrapper of DynamoDB Streams and enables using it as a tokio-stream.
 If you want to know what tokio-stream is and how to use it, see [this doc](https://crates.io/crates/tokio-stream).

 ## Example